apache/jmeter/README.md

 code and source code.

-The following provides more details on the included software that may be subject to export controls on cryptographic software:
+The following provides more details on the included software that maybe subject to export controls on cryptographic software:

 Apache JMeter interfaces with the
 Java Secure Socket Extension (JSSE) API to provide